 seals or riser joints.

 CCTV inspection must be carried out on 100% of all new systems and must be completed once the road surface is to a finished level and prior to any road surfacing.
-CCTV inspections and deliverables must be in accordance with The New Zealand Pipe Inspection Manual with the expectation that new pipes will score a ‘1’.
+CCTV inspections and deliverables must be in accordance with 4th Edition The New Zealand Pipe Inspection Manual with the expectation that new pipes will score a ‘1’.
 Any defects are to be fixed to the satisfaction of Council.
 Where faults are found and repaired the section of pipe must be re-filmed to ensure that there are no further problems.

 Particular specification